* This recipe was first published in December 2017. The page was updated in December 2019

 Lil’ L absolutely loves these puddings and sees them as a real treat.
 It’s great to be able to treat him to something that’s so nutritionally packed and full of healthy goodness.

-30g / 4 TBSP cacao powder (or regular cocoa powder)
+30g/ 4 TBSP cacao or regular cocoa powder

 Suggested garnish

-Place the orange juice and milk in a high speed power blender, followed by the remaining ingredients.
-Give them a stir until they are coated in liquid, then blend until silky smooth.
+Place the orange juice and milk in a high speed, power blender, followed by the remaining ingredients.
+Give them a stir until they are coated in liquid.
+Blend on low speed until the dates are broken up, then move to high speed and continue blending until silky smooth.
 Stop now and then to scrape down the sides.
 Taste test and add a touch more orange extract or sweetener, if desired.

 Pour into small ramekins or cups, sprinkle on the garnish and chill until ready to serve.
 It will keep for up to five days in the refrigerator.